risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

         - Initial: 127
     - Add the "Osc Saw Wave Mode" parameter
         - Initial: 127 (Curved Saw Wave)
+    - Change the Chorus FX to apply LPF to the delay component
     - Modify the Presets and the Editor Presets
     - Optimize the Osc processing
     - Optimize the EG processing